ForgottenBProductions/Cosmo-Bot-Beta/README.md

 # Cosmo-Bot-Beta
-This is the un-official repository for Cosmo Bot v2.5 `Note That this is not the official Cosmo Bot repository` The official one will be released later this week!
-**We are in the works with the official one and will disclose our product when we feel it needs to be disclosed**
+This is the un-official repository for Cosmo Bot v2.5 `Note That this is not the official Cosmo Bot repository` **We are in the works with the official one and will disclose our product when we feel it needs to be disclosed**

 Update!: **We have gone ahead and released the full version of Cosmo Bot!
 We will be doing more updates as time progresses!**